shushtain/cubehelix-to-hex/README.md

 # Cubehelix to HEX

-Convert selected color string between Cubehelix and HEX color spaces.
+Convert selected color strings between Cubehelix and HEX color spaces.

 > For more information about the Cubehelix color space, look for [Dave Green's Cubehelix](https://people.phy.cam.ac.uk/dag9/CUBEHELIX/#Paper).
 The specific implementation of Cubehelix for this extenstion is described below, after the features.